Teichlab/cellphonedb/README.md

     ```
     **Result**:

     New database file with CellPhoneDB interactions + user custom interactions.
-On duplicated interactions or proteins, user list overwrites CellPhoneDB original data.
+For duplicated interactions or proteins, user lists overwrite the CellPhoneDB original data.

-4. If you need to add some interactions and correct any protein data
+4. To add some interactions and correct any protein data

     **Input**: